DoctorJohn/aiogqlc/README.md

 - Run `make lint` to lint the code.

 ### Testing

 - Run `make test` to run all tests in your local environment.
-- Run `make test-with-tox` to run all tests with all supported python versions.
+- Run `make tox` to run all tests with all supported python versions.